Cuba faces uncertain future after US topples Venezuelan leader Maduro

 “The question to which we don’t have an answer, which is critical: Is the U.S. going to allow Venezuela to continue supplying Cuba with oil?” he said.

-Piñón noted that Mexico once supplied Cuba with 22,000 barrels of oil a day before it dropped to 7,000 barrels after U.S. Secretary of State Marco Rubio visited Mexico City in August.
+Piñón noted that Mexico once supplied Cuba with 22,000 barrels of oil a day before it dropped to 7,000 barrels after U.S. Secretary of State Marco Rubio visited Mexico City in early September.

 “I don’t see Mexico jumping in right now,” Piñón said.
 “The U.S. government would go bonkers.”

-Note: This story has been corrected to note that Rubio visited Mexico in early September, not August.